 Some of these relate to documents which either you or the celebrant must complete, and others relate to the content of your wedding ceremony.
 The following gives you valuable information which you need to know.

 Note: Where stated, all documents must be originals.
 Copies or certified copies are not acceptable.

-This is a legal document which must be completed and signed by at least one of the parties one month and one day prior to the wedding date.
+This is a legal document that must be completed and signed by at least one of the parties one month before the wedding date.
 Both parties must sign the form prior to the wedding taking place.

 When I send you an email to confirm our meeting time and place, I will also list all documents and information you will need to bring with you.

 Under most circumstances, you can provide your passport as your identification document, along with your driver’s license.

 If you have been previously married and are now divorced, you must provide the ORIGINAL Divorce Certificate.

 If your previous spouse is deceased, you must provide their ORIGINAL Death Certificate.

 If so, you must provide the ORIGINAL Change of Name Certificate/s.